 Do not pack hot food (>70 deg C) in plastic containers.

-- Avoiding Smoking and Chewing Tobacco products
+- Avoid Smoking and Chewing Tobacco

 Smoking (active and passive) or chewing tobacco is known to directly increase lung and mouth cancer risk along with contributing to increased risk of many other cancers as well as lifestyle/ cardiovascular diseases.
 This is the most well established and totally avoidable cause of cancer.